 JSpA typically causes pain and inflammation in the joints in the lower part of the body, for example, the pelvis, hips, knees and ankles.
 Other areas of the body can also be affected, such as the spine, eyes, skin and bowels.
 Fatigue and lethargy can also occur.

 Although there is no known cure, the good news is that there is much that can be done to help.
 To that end, it is very important to have a correct diagnosis made as quickly as possible.
-This is the role of the pediatric rheumatologist, who is a physician with special training in rheumatic diseases (arthritis) in children.
+This is the role of the paediatric rheumatologist, who is a physician with special training in rheumatic diseases (arthritis) in children.
 In order to make a diagnosis, he or she will evaluate your child’s history of symptoms, perform a complete physical exam and do laboratory tests, and then be able to decide upon a course of treatment that will sometimes involve bringing in other medical experts.
 These can include an eye doctor (ophthalmologist), bowel doctor (gastroenterologist) and sometimes a skin doctor (dermatologist).

 Even in its mild forms, JSpA can affect your child’s normal daily routines.
 It’s important to keep his/her daily life as normal as possible to prevent any undue emotional stress.
 Together with your child’s doctor, inform your child’s teachers and school of his/her condition, and make them aware of any special needs he/she might have such as seating and the need to stretch.